mcasto/sqlite-abstraction/README.md

 I want a DAL I can use for SQLite in NodeJS projects, and I am modeling it on Opis Database.
 This way, if I'm developing, for example, an Electron desktop app that syncs its data with an online tool I also create, if both the JS and PHP use similar code structure, it will mean less mental gear switching as I go from one environment to the other.

 ## Its Current Status
-I am going step-by-step through the Opis documentation and building my tool so it looks similar.
-I've built all the basic methods to retrieve data from a database.
-My next step is to work on table joins.
 I will *try* to remember to update this README as I complete sections, but it may fall behind from time to time.
 The quickest way to see where I am is to look in `index.js` for the `// mc-todo: ...` note.
 That's where I write a reminder to myself about the next section I plan to develop.

 The end result won't be exactly the same framework as Opis.
 Some of this will result in differences between JS and PHP.
+Some are the result of Opis targeting multiple DB types and my tool only targeting SQLite.
 Other changes I'm making just because they suit me better.

 ## Remaining Sections To Build
-  1. Joins
-  2. Working with aggregates
+  1. Working with aggregates
-  3. Insert records
+  1. Insert records
-  4. Update records
+  1. Update records
-  5. Delete records
+  1. Delete records
-  6. Transactions
+  1. Transactions
-  7. Creating tables
+  1. Creating tables
-  8. Modifying tables
+  1. Modifying tables

 ## Contributions
 I don't expect anyone will chime in on this any time soon.
 I don't even know if anyone will find it before I finish, but, if you're reading this and want to contribute, feel free to send me a pull request for review.